• Share this on:

 Non-legal mandatory requirements

-• Brands and retailers may require that social and environmental audits of raw materials production facilities are conducted, either by the brand/retailer itself or by an independent third party.
-These audits may be announced or unannounced.
-Factories and mills that do not allow full access will usually be blacklisted and will not receive future orders.
+• Brands and retailers may need social and environmental audits of raw materials production facilities to be conducted, either by the brand/retailer itself or by an independent third party.
+These audits can be announced or unannounced.
+Factories and mills that do not allow full access will often be blacklisted and will not receive orders in future.

-• Many buyers distribute a supplier Code of Conduct as part of the supplier manual.
-This Code of Conduct outlines the buyer’s values and policies with regard to key topics and is intended to ensure that suppliers understand and comply with required ethical standards.
+• Many buyers have a supplier Code of Conduct in their supplier manual.
+This Code of Conduct outlines the buyer’s values and policies regarding key topics.
+It is intended to ensure that suppliers understand and comply with required ethical standards.
 It may cover the following aspects:

 • Child labour